unicode-org/conformance/README.md

         ```
         sudo apt-get install python-jsonschema
         ```

+Note: Setting up Python modules or other software may be better done using a virtual environment such as usning `pip env` for installation.

 - Install the minimum version supported by ICU4X
     * The latest minimum supported supported Rust version ("MSRV") can be found in the [`rust-toolchain.toml` file](https://github.com/unicode-org/icu4x/blob/main/rust-toolchain.toml)